hyvor/laravel-filterq/README.md

 WHERE ( name = 'starter' AND ( type = 'image' OR type = 'video') )
 ```

-FilterQ supports `AND`, `OR`, and grouping logics, which makes it extremely powerful.
 It's like making it possible for your API consumers to filter data directly using SQL, but securely.

+---
+FilterQ was built for [Hyvor Blogs](https://blogs.hyvor.com)' Data API.

+---

 ## Features

-* Easy-to-write, single-line expressions.
+* Easy-to-write, single or multi-line expressions.
 * Logical operators (`&` and `|`) and nesting/grouping (with `()`)
 * Secure.
 FilterQ only gives access to the columns and operators you define.
 * Supports joining tables.
 Users can not only filter by columns but also via joined tables (Amazing, right?)
+* Supports "type hinting" for keys.
 * Extensible.
-You can add your own operators easily.
+You can add your own operators easily (ex: SQL `LIKE`).

 # FilterQ Expressions